hubyhub/cheatsheets/firebase/02 - Queries.md

 # Queries
-Queries can only be run to retrieve data from 1 collection/subcollection

 NoSQL philosophy prioritze reads over writes

 ### Collection Group Query (new since 2019)
+* Usually Queries can only be run to retrieve data from 1 collection/subcollection
+* now there is a way to do that: "Collection Group Query"
-* a query that spans multiple collections, is now supported
+* is a query that spans multiple collections
-* in firebase console you need to set this up.
+* you can create those in the "firebase console"
 * EXAMPLE.
 RATINGS collection and REVIEW COLLECTION. firebase will index them as one giant collection
 * Attention:
   * limited to 200 collection group queries